 “I’m here to support you in applying to different universities if you’re unable to progress to the University of East Anglia.
 I’ll work with you to find the best university and course for your needs and level.
 I run workshops, assist with and run application sessions for students, and can meet you on an individual basis to discuss university applications.
 I collaborate with your Programme Manager and the UEA Progressions Team to find the best university choices for you.”

-“Our role is to support INTO UEA students from the day they begin their programme until they progress to the university.
-We work closely with our colleagues at the University of East Anglia to produce a varied calendar of exciting engagement events, including one-to-one counselling sessions, school visits, and application workshops to ensure your smooth progression to UEA.
-We’ll help you every step of your progression journey, from selecting the right course for you and writing a personal statement, to applying for courses and onwards.”
+“My role is to support INTO UEA students from the day they begin their programme until they progress to the university.
+I work closely with my colleagues at the University of East Anglia to produce a varied calendar of exciting engagement events, including one-to-one counselling sessions, school visits, and application workshops to ensure your smooth progression to UEA.
+I’ll help you every step of your progression journey, from selecting the right course for you and writing a personal statement, to applying for courses and onwards.”

 Discover what it’s like learning outside of the classroom with Amyson, when she went on a three-day field trip to Suffolk; or find out about #INTOAlumni Samuel and what led him to have his own pharmaceutical company.